GiantRavens/packer-debian-current-stable/README.md

-A quick and dirty JSON template to build the latest Debian Stretch 9.2.1
+A quick and dirty JSON template to build the latest Debian which is Stretch 9.5 now.

 Note the handcoded MD5 and netinst ISO links.